zachpino/digidev-f18/week01/README.md

 ### Homework

-With *3 Buttons* and *3 colored LEDS*, create a body-mounted light controller *without modifying your breadboard*.
+With *3 Buttons* and *3 colored LEDS*, create a body-mounted LED controller *without modifying your breadboard*.
+Please use only raw materials (no Lego parts or pre-fabricated/sourced components), get into the Shop!

 How could such an object be useful?
 Other than having a 1:1 relationship between buttons and LEDs, what could some other designed behaviors be?
 Could an additional button manage whether or not LEDs flash?
-Could multiple LEDs be on at once, and if so, how could button presses manage all the possible permutations?
+Could multiple LEDs be active at once, and if so, how could button presses manage all the possible permutations?
 Could a potentiometer be introduced to manage modal complexity?